-With a limited labor force, it can be difficult to keep up with the flood of phone calls, often resulting in lost opportunities to help guests place an order or make a reservation.
+With a limited labor force, it can be difficult to attend to on-premise guests while answering the phone, often resulting in lost opportunities to help guests place an order or make a reservation.
 If you do have enough staff to answer the phones, it’s likely they’re inundated with diners looking for information that could have easily been found by looking online.
 That’s why many restaurateurs have implemented phone answering technology.

-Phone answering systems, like Popmenu Answering, use AI technology to pull answers to common questions—like ‘where are you located’ and ‘what are your hours’—from restaurant’s website and Google Business Profile to give guests the information they’re looking for without pulling a staff member to answer the phone.
+Phone answering systems, like Popmenu A.I.
+Answering, use A.I. technology to pull answers to common questions—like ‘where are you located’ and ‘what are your hours’—from restaurant’s website and Google Business Profile to automatically give guests the information they’re looking for.
 You can also include custom responses to questions, providing an opportunity to consistently promote events or dishes that your employees may forget about when helping guests.
-Answering Technology can also send diners links to place an online order or make a reservation, earning some restaurants as much as $41k in three months through booked reservations.
+Answering technology can also send diners links to place an online order or make a reservation, earning some restaurants as much as $41k in three months through booked reservations.

-3rd party online ordering apps play a role in helping new customers discover your restaurant, but it can easily become overwhelming to juggle multiple tablets.
+Third-party online ordering apps play a large role in helping restaurants capture online ordering revenue, but it can easily become overwhelming to manage multiple ordering platforms.
 This can cause delays when accepting orders and mistakes when inputting orders to your POS.
-Fortunately, 3rd party order aggregators can resolve these problems and more.
+Fortunately, third-party order aggregators can resolve these problems and more.

-Tools like OrderNerd remove the headache of order management by bringing all of the 3rd party marketplaces into one app so restaurants can manage orders from a single tablet.
-They automatically accept and print orders while injecting them into specific POS systems, removing the human error that can come with balancing so many platforms.
-Finally, 3rd party order aggregators can generate a single sales report, creating better insight into revenue from online ordering and making it easier to balance the books.
+Tools like OrderNerd remove the headache of order management by bringing all of the third-party marketplaces into one app so restaurants can manage orders from a single tablet.
+They automatically accept and print orders while injecting them into specific POS systems, removing the human error that can come with balancing many platforms.
+Finally, third-party order aggregators can generate a single sales report, creating better insight into revenue from online ordering and making it easier to balance the books.

 Email & Text

-Automated remarketing will use guests’ contact information and behavior on your website to send perfectly-timed messages.
+Smart messages use guests’ contact information and behavior on your website to send perfectly-timed messages.
 Asking guests to leave a review after an online order, sending them a special offer or birthday email, or notifying them that a dish they love has returned to the menu are just a few examples of how the tool connects diners to your restaurant without any lift from your team.
-Worried about being able to grow a list of contacts for automated remarketing to use?
+Worried about being able to grow a list of contacts for smart messages to use?
 Check out our blog post on the best ways to grow and use a restaurant email list.

 Considering nearly half of consumers have tried a restaurant for the first time because of a social media post, it’s clear why social media is a pivotal piece to a restaurant’s marketing strategy.
 But finding the time to share a picture of your food on Instagram just before lunch hour or remembering to post about an upcoming event on Facebook can be difficult while you’re busy running your restaurant.
 That’s where social media management tools can be helpful.